devashishkumar/angular-libraries-project/projects/google-maps-angular/README.md

-### What's new in version 1.7.0

-we can pass custom markers icons and add font color/weight as per our requirements.
-The most important thing we don't need to add google map script in our html file with api key. we just need to pass that particular key in our component as an input.
-Here are updated document

 ### Documentation

 This library is use to render google maps in your application. you will have to pass 'latLong' as a input to display google maps in your application. in case you want to add markers of your map neary by locations you will have to pass markers data as per the below defined format. when user click on any particular marker an event will execute and user will notify on which marker user has been clicked